pluralsh/documentation/pages/reference/troubleshooting.md

   general, just hop into our Discord for help.
 ---

+## Invalid apiVersion for K8s

-## error: exec plugin: invalid apiVersion "client.authentication.k8s.io/v1alpha1" error: exec plugin: invalid apiVersion "client.authentication.k8s.io/v1alpha1" exit status 1
+`error: exec plugin: invalid apiVersion "client.authentication.k8s.io/v1alpha1" error: exec plugin: invalid apiVersion "client.authentication.k8s.io/v1alpha1" exit status 1`

 You might see this when attempting to sync crds or run helm commands in a run of `plural deploy`.
 It's due to legacy versions of the aws cli generating deprecated kubeconfigs, if you upgrade your cli and rerun `plural deploy` it should be able to proceed successfully.

+## Requested project not found

-## Error 404: The requested project was not found., notFound
+`Error 404: The requested project was not found., notFound`

 If you are running `plural build` and encounter a `project requested not found` error it's possible that your application default credential is set to the wrong gcp project.
 Run: